civiform/docs/docs/it-manual/sre-playbook/azure-deprecated.md

-Note: Our support for deploying with Azure is currently deprecated.
-This page contains information related to supporting Azure that we want to keep around for when we need to implement support again.
+Note: Our support for deploying with Azure is currently on pause.
+This page contains information related to supporting Azure that we want to keep around for when we resume support.

 From `terraform-deploy-system.md`: